Undergraduate Course: Introduction to Illustration (LLLA07045)

 ||Availability||Not available to visiting students

-This course introduces students to the visual interpretation of themes and texts through drawing and mixed media.
-During the course students will have the opportunity to explore narrative illustration and, based on literary sources, investigate how to tell a story through images.
+Academic Description: This course introduces students on how to tell a story through images.
+Exploring narrative illustrations based on literary sources, to investigating visual interpretations of themes and texts through drawing and mixed media approaches.
 The course will enable students to be taken through a series of illustration briefs which explore the planning and development stages of illustration as well as the context.
-This will lead to students┐ visual interpretation to a given or chosen text to create a more ambitious outcome.
+This will lead to student visual interpretation to a given or chosen text, a more ambitious outcome.

 Entry Requirements (not applicable to Visiting Students)